pkurth/D3D12Renderer/README.md

 The build process will automatically enable and disable certain features based on your installed GPU and the available Windows 10 SDK.
 - Open the solution and build.
 This _should_ work directly.
-In a release build Visual Studio sometimes reports an "Unknown error" when building.
+Visual Studio sometimes reports an "Unspecified error" when building.
 In that case simply restart Visual Studio and you are good to go.
 - If you add new source files (or shaders), re-run the _generate.bat_ file.